Study: AudioEye detects up to 2.5x more issues than other tools

 4. WAVE

-WAVE(opens in a new tab) is a suite of evaluation tools developed by WebAIM (Web Accessibility In Mind).
+WAVE(opens in a new tab) is a suite of evaluation tools developed by WebAIM (Web Accessibility in Mind).
 Like other reporting tools on this list, it doesn’t perform accessibility fixes, but it delivers visual feedback to help developers and content creators fix issues on their own.

 The tools are available as browser extensions for Chrome, Firefox, and Edge.
 WebAIM also provides subscription API options for testing data on many pages at once.